ntdkhiem/cloud-distributed-compression-platform/notes.md

 + (future) after a request failed to process, how do I ensure the lost chunks can still be sent after?
 + (far far future) CAP theorem.

+## SECOND REVISION
+---
+### manager
+- takes in text file, build character frequency table, assign incoming request with UID.
+- send the table along with UID to the worker for Huffman tree building
+* this will be another service called Huffman Tree Coordinator or just coordinator.
+    - more than one worker can reference their tree with assigned UID to this service.

+### worker
+- mainly building header, body, and send back the result